 We report a crucial role of lipid metabolism in ALF.
-Lysophosphatidylcholines LPC 16:0 and 18:1, which form the most abundant LPC species in plasma, were identified as discriminant in a population of ALF patients when compared to HC following unbiased H NMR spectroscopic and LCMS-based analysis of peripheral blood.
+LPCs 16:0 and 18:1, which form the most abundant LPC species in plasma, were identified as discriminant in a population of individuals with ALF when compared to HCs following unbiased H NMR spectroscopic and LCMS-based analysis of peripheral blood.
 These lipids were predictive of poor prognosis in the same population (including mortality or liver transplant at 90 days) and the levels were inversely correlated with MELD score.
-However, no relationship was found with other organ failures e.g., renal, circulatory and respiratory systems.
+However, no relationship was found with other organ failures, e.g. renal, circulatory and respiratory systems.

-Inflammation is accepted as the driving mechanism leading to multiorgan failure and death in ALF populations, and monocyte and macrophage dysfunction is central to disease pathogenesis and progression.
-Initial activation of liver-resident macrophages (Kupffer cells) by damage associated molecular patterns (DAMPs) leads to monocyte recruitment and infiltration.
-Such effects on monocytes may then contribute to local tissue destruction during the propagation phase and does result in the secretion of pro-inflammatory cytokines.
-In parallel anti-inflammatory cytokines (i.e.IL-10) were increased, suggesting the activation of a Compensatory Anti-inflammatory Response syndrome (CARS) in ALF.
+Inflammation is accepted as the driving mechanism leading to multiorgan failure and death in ALF populations, and monocyte and macrophage dysfunction are central to disease pathogenesis and progression.
+Initial activation of liver-resident macrophages (Kupffer cells) by damage-associated molecular patterns leads to monocyte recruitment and infiltration.
+Such effects on monocytes may then contribute to local tissue destruction during the propagation phase and result in the secretion of proinflammatory cytokines.
+In parallel anti-inflammatory cytokines (i.e. IL-10) were increased, suggesting the activation of a compensatory anti-inflammatory response syndrome in ALF.

-In our cohort pro-inflammatory cytokines increased more than sixfold compared to controls (Fig 4) and were correlated with markers of cell death (M30).
-Subsequently, the recruited monocytes matured into macrophages following local reprogramming towards resolution responses to promote tissue integrity.
-Intra-hepatic events may also affect circulating monocytes, which show numerous acquired defects in ALF syndromes, with dysfunctional anti-microbial activity and increased susceptibility to sepsis.
+In our cohort, proinflammatory cytokines increased more than sixfold compared to controls (Fig. 4) and were correlated with markers of cell death (M30).
+Subsequently, the recruited monocytes matured into macrophages following local reprogramming towards resolution responses (to promote tissue integrity).

+Intrahepatic events may also affect circulating monocytes, which show numerous acquired defects in ALF syndromes, with dysfunctional antimicrobial activity and increased susceptibility to sepsis.
 What contributes to such reprogramming has been a matter of debate and many soluble mediators have been proposed.

-Here we have shown that such soluble mediators could include lipids in the LPC and LPA families.
-The LPCs are lipid metabolites of phosphatidylcholine, synthesized by various enzymes including secretory phospholipases A2 (sPLA2), HDL-associated lecithin-cholesterol acyltransferase in the reverse cholesterol pathway as well as hepatic and endothelial lipase.
+Herein, we have shown that such soluble mediators could include lipids in the LPC and LPA families.
+The LPCs are lipid metabolites of PC, synthesized by various enzymes including secretory PLA2, HDL-associated lecithin-cholesterol acyl-transferase in the reverse cholesterol pathway, as well as hepatic and endothelial lipase..